cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-0.md

 name: rollout-lab-environment
 # Lab Environment

-* This workshop uses CloudBees Rollout SaaS version running on AWS
+* This workshop uses the CloudBees Rollout SaaS running on AWS
-  * Each attendee will sign up for a CloudBees Rollout account
+  * Each attendee will sign up for a CloudBees Rollout trial account
   * If you are already a Rollout customer, simply sign in as usual
+* This workshop leverages CloudBees Core for automating the build and deployment of the sample application
+  * Each attendee will create their own CloudBees Core Jenkins Master that they will provision as part of the setup
 * All the instructions for the labs and these slides are publicly available in GitHub
 * Attendees will be using their own GitHub accounts